mangpo/greenthumb/documentations/new-isa.md

 We use `#:min` and `#:max` for elements that do not take all values of the defined bitwidth.
 For example, if our program state includes a flag that only takes value 0 and 1, we can use `#:min` and `#:max` for such type of element.
 See `arm` for an example.

-These get and set funcions are used for many tasks in the stochastic and enumerative search such as interpreting an instruction backward, updating liveness forward and backward, obtaining valid instruction operands, and obtaining value instructions.
+These get and set functions are used for many tasks in the stochastic and enumerative search such as interpreting an instruction backward, updating liveness forward and backward, obtaining valid instruction operands, and obtaining value instructions.

 **Step 1.4: instruction operand type**
 Next, we must define operand types of instructions.
-In particular, we have to tell GreenThumb which values the stochastic and enumerative superoptimizera should try when synthesizing an instruction.
+In particular, we have to tell GreenThumb which values the stochastic and enumerative superoptimizer should try when synthesizing an instruction.
 We do this by calling:
 ```
 (define-arg-type <operand-type> (lambda (config) <a list of values>))
 ```